Amanda Rohde’s Insights in the Microstocks

 What requires the most effort from you during photo preparation?

-Definitely keywords, even though it’s the quickest part of the entire process.
-I think this happens because, at that stage, the work on preparing the image itself has already been completed.
+Definitely, keywords, even though it’s the quickest part of the entire process.
+I think this happens because by that stage, the image preparation itself is already done.

 What equipment do you use?